 Marine Technician Training Requirements and Career Overview

 Marine technicians, or motorboat mechanics, maintain and repair the mechanical and electrical equipment found on recreational boats and small commercial vehicles.
 Some techs may also maintain a boat's body and perform maintenance tasks like painting, fiberglass repair and rigging installation.
-There are also marine technologists who work closely with oceanographers conducting fieldwork; these techs are often in charge of installing, maintaining and repairing onboard research equipment.
+Information from the U.S. Bureau of Labor Statistics indicates that these professionals typically receive training while on the job, so applicants may only need the equivalent of high school diplomas to find work.
+Nevertheless, there are many vocational certificate and associate's degree programs available that are related to engine mechanics.

 Training Requirements for Marine Technicians